umbraco/UmbracoDocs/umbraco-cloud/databases/cloud-database.md

 ### Setting up SQL Management Studio

 Once the firewall is open, it's time to fire up SQL Management Studio and connect to the database.
-Be aware that a database exists for each environment you have on Umbraco Cloud and any changes you make to custom tables need to be done for each of them.
+Be aware that a database exists for each environment you have on Umbraco Cloud.
+Any changes you make to custom tables need to be done for each of them.

-To connect, choose "Connect Database Engine" and copy the values from the Connection Details page on Umbraco Cloud where you'll find handy "copy" shortcut buttons to the right of each value.
+To connect, choose "Connect Database Engine" and copy the values from the Connection Details page on Umbraco Cloud.
+You'll find handy "copy" shortcut buttons to the right of each value.
 In the "Connect to Server" dialog in SQL Management Studio, choose "SQL Server Authentication" as the authentication type.
-Remember to click the "Options" button _before you connect_ and paste the name of your database in the "Database" input field (otherwise, security settings on Umbraco Cloud will prevent you from connecting).
+Remember to click the "Options" button before you connect.
+Paste the name of your database in the "Database" input field; otherwise, security settings on Umbraco Cloud will prevent you from connecting.
 You can see it all in this short video:

 {% embed url="https://www.youtube.com/embed/yrCNsW-8_nU?rel=0" %}
 How to connecto to a Umbraco Cloud Database